chinmayasukumar/Capstone-3_Classifying_Steel_Defects/README.md

 ## Preprocessing

 The 1800 grayscale images were read the DataFrame comprised of the image paths and were stored in a numpy array.
 The shape of the data was (1800,200,200).
 This array served as the feature set.
-The images were also standardized so that each pixel value was between 0 and 1.
+The images were also Min-Max Noramalized so that each pixel value was between 0 and 1.
 The defect type column as mentioned previously was one-hot encoded as served as the target variable.

 ## Model Explanation

-During the initial investigation, a ResNet-50 model using weights from Image Net were used.
+During the initial investigation, a ResNet-50 model using weights from ImageNet were used.
 The data was transformed to a (1800,200,200,3) array since this model only accepts RGB images.
 The original top layer of the ResNet model had 1000 neurons corresponding to the 1000 classes in the ImageNet dataset.
 This layer was replaced by a dense layer with 6 neurons for the 6 defect types.
 The model architecture is shown below:

 ![](/reports/figures/resnet_map.png)